shchukax/search-with/README.md

-You can also specify `-Dlocators.file=[locators.json]`, in which case system property `locators.file` will be retrieved and file `locators.json` from resources would be used to load locators.
+You can also specify `-Dlocators.file=[locators.json]`, in which case system property `locators.file` will be retrieved and file `locators.json` from resources will be used to load locators.